Blue-Rocket/WebApiClient/README.md

 }
 ```

-### Upload data (multipart/form-data)

-You can upload data as attachments encoded using the `multipart/form-data` MIME scheme by passing a [WebApiResource][WebApiResource] instance on the `data` parameter in the WebApiClient API.
-WebApiClient provides two implementations of `WebApiResource`: `DataWebApiResource` for in-memory data and `FileWebApiResource` for file-based data.

-The `parameters` object, if provided, will also be included in the request, serialized into additional parts of the request body.

 ### Upload raw data

-Instead of uploading data as a _multipart/form-data_ attachment encoding, raw data can be uploaded directly in the body of the HTTP request.
+Raw data can be uploaded directly in the body of the HTTP request.
 This can be useful, for example, when you need to upload images, or any other type of data, and the URL contains sufficient information to identify the content.
-To perform a raw data upload, configure a route with a serialization type of `none`:
+To perform a raw data upload, pass a [WebApiResource][WebApiResource] instance on the `data` parameter in the WebApiClient API.
+WebApiClient provides two implementations of `WebApiResource`: `DataWebApiResource` for in-memory data and `FileWebApiResource` for file-based data.
+The `WebApiResource` instance you pass in will be sent directly in the body of the request, and appropriate `Content-Type` and `Content-MD5` HTTP headers will be included.
+This means the `parameters` object is ignored.
+If you need to post both parameters _and_ a file, use the `multipart/form-data` upload method described in the next section.

+### Upload data (multipart/form-data)

+Instead of uploading raw data, you can also upload using a `multipart/form-data` attachment encoding by passing a [WebApiResource][WebApiResource] instance on the `data` parameter in the WebApiClient API and configuring the route with a serialization type of `form`, like this:

 ```json
 {